Our commitment to data privacy

 Below are a few examples of actions Luna has committed to in order to satisfy GDPR requirements that apply to both Luna and customers:

 - Ensuring our products are designed in accordance with ISO 27001 standard (information security management system).
-This standard mirror many of the security and privacy requirements of GDPR and is helping give our customers a transparent framework to measure our software development and data management practices.
-You can reach out to Luna’s Support team for the certificate; Completed;
+This standard mirrors many of the security and privacy requirements of GDPR and is helping give our customers a transparent framework to measure our software development and data management practices; In progress;

 - Committing to follow any additional security and privacy measures required under GDPR; Completed;